 The world of cryptocurrency mainly operates on centralized exchanges, which manage accounts and funds of their users functioning as intermediary institutions.
 Many people are not willing to share their personal information and rely on exchanges’ security systems.
 That’s when DEXes join the game.
 Let’s dig a little deeper to understand what it is and how it works.

-Currently, all major popular exchanges, Coinbase, for example, are based on a centralized system.
-This means that they collect and store information about their users and you should rely on their security system in order to keep your personal data and assets safe.
-To get away from this centralized institution DEX was created.
+Currently, all major popular cryptocurrency exchanges, Coinbase, for example, are based on a centralized system.
+This means that they collect and store information about their users, and you should rely on their security system in order to keep your personal data and assets safe.
+To get away from this centralized institution, DEX was created.
 DEX is an innovative type of exchange platform that allows people to make transactions without any mediators.
 They can place orders and find each other, controlling everything on their own.

 To understand DEXs better, we will look into two concepts: custody and centralization.
 The custodial system means that if you buy cryptocurrency, it only appears in your account, but to own it you need to transfer it to your external wallet, which may result to be a difficult task if there are problems with the exchange.
 If you use a non-custodial system, all your assets go to your wallet and you can trade directly from it.
 And yet you may lose your assets if there are issues with the contract.